 - Get yourself a Tinnitus Control Instrument (TCI).
 In most instances, Tinnitus is also a symptom of hearing loss.
 With the hearing component of TCI, auditory deprivation issues are addressed.
 It also has a noiser component that provides soft noise in times when amplification is not enough to relieve the feeling of patient.

 Listening Lab is the leading expert on hearing care in Singapore and Malaysia.
-We offer accurate hearing evaluation and a range of TCI devices for patients who need help with Tinnitus relief.
+We offer accurate hearing tests and a range of TCI devices for patients who need help with Tinnitus relief.